idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Editor for text-based subtitles.
 Supports translating a subtitles side by side with the original.

-[Amara](https://amara.org/en/subtitling-platform/) offers an online subtitling platform.
+[Amara](https://amara.org/en/subtitling-platform/) also offers a very good online subtitling platform.

+[dotsub](https://dotsub.com/) is another web-based system for creating and viewing subtitles for videos in multiple languages across all platforms.

 ## Transcription